aerodrome-finance/contracts/script/README.md

 ```
 forge script script/DeployVelodromeV2.s.sol:DeployVelodromeV2 --broadcast --slow --rpc-url optimism --verify -vvvv
 ```
+2. Accept pending team as team.
+This needs to be done by the `minter.pendingTeam()` address.
+Within the deployed `Minter` contract call `acceptTeam()`.

-2. Deploy v2 gauges and v2 pools.
+3. Deploy v2 gauges and v2 pools.
 These gauges are built on Velodrome v2 using newly created v2 pools.
 ```
 forge script script/DeployGaugesAndPoolsV2.s.sol:DeployGaugesAndPoolsV2 --broadcast --slow --rpc-url optimism --verify -vvvv
 ```

-3. Deploy governor contracts
+4. Deploy governor contracts
 ```
 forge script script/DeployGovernors.s.sol:DeployGovernors --broadcast --slow --rpc-url optimism --verify -vvvv
 ```
-4. Update the governor addresses on v2.
+5. Update the governor addresses on v2.
 This needs to be done by the v2 `escrow.team()` address.
 Within v2 `voter`:
  - call `setEpochGovernor()` using the `EpochGovernor` address located in `script/constants/output/{OUTPUT_FILENAME}`
  - call `setGovernor()` using the `Governor` address located in the same file.

-5. Accept governor vetoer status.
+6. Accept governor vetoer status.
 This also needs to be done by the v2 `escrow.team()` address.
 Within the deployed `Governor` contract call `acceptVetoer()`.